 If there is the habit of adjusting clocks forward in your country in certain time period of a year, you can turn this function on.
 The time will be adjusted automatically when the Daylight Saving Time (DST) comes.

-1. Enter the DST interface by Configuration > Advanced Configuration > System > DST
+1. Enter DST settings interface

+Configuration > Advanced Configuration > System > DST

 Figure 6-37 DST Settings